 Cells are composed of smaller constituent objects called molecules, one of the largest of which is the DNA molecule.
 A symbolic representation of the DNA molecule is shown on the right.
 The structures of molecules can only be made visible by instruments like the electron microscope.
 Inanimate objects like rocks are also made up of molecules.
 Some rocks contain chunks of material called crystals.
 A pure crystal could be considered to be a single molecule of a size which is well visible to the naked eye.

 Molecules are themselves composed of even smaller objects called atoms.
 There are 80 stable types of atom (elements).
-This excludes two (shown in grey) that were discovered to have a barely perceptible instability.
-These 80 different types form a kit of building bricks from which all molecules - and hence all objects - are constructed.
+This excludes three (shaded brown), which were discovered to have a barely perceptible instability.
+These 80 different types form a kit of building bricks from which all molecules — and hence all objects — are constructed.
 Almost all of life (96%) is made of just the 4 elements shown in strong green below.
 A further 3½% of life is made up of the further 6 elements shown in the weaker green.
 The remaining ½% of the substances of life are made up of a further 13 of the remaining stable elements.

 In addition to the 80 stable elements, a further 18 unstable (radio-active) elements occur naturally.
 Over millions of years, these gradually disintegrate into lighter elements.
 A further 21 elements have been created artificially, many of which are so unstable they can only hold together for a matter of tens to hundreds of microseconds.
 So they are no use for constructing molecules, let alone anything larger.
 They are created simply to investigate the nature of atomic structures.